brunobg/webdevbook/docs/frontend/introduction.md

 ?
 What type of template do you want to start with?
 (Default: Simple) Simple
 ```

 At this point you should have the basic stuff to get started.
 Get a coffee while things are downloaded and compiled.
-Then you can run thinks:
+Then you can run this:

 ```
 # now you can serve the web application